techdada/php-mqtt-persistor/README.md

 Persists topics received via MQTT for at least 24h.
 Priorized topics can be defined that are kept until deleted.

+Persistence happens in two steps: All received topics and the messages are saved to the database table "current_state", similar to what the retain flag of MQTT does.
+The update timestamp is preserved ("edited_at").
+On this table there is a trigger defined, that checks if the new value differs the old one.
+Only if this is the case, it inserts the old value to the table "persistence".

+This way some data is saved compared to storing each received message.

 ## Setup
 To run, create a config file like this: